Alien Contact! Are We Ready?

 In the Beginning...

 Once upon a time humans considered the Earth to be at the center of the universe and that everything revolved around the Earth.
-The sun, the moon, the stars, everything.
 Imagine what that belief must have done for our human egos?
-To consider ourselves to be at the center of the universe.
-That everything revolves around us.

-As time passed and details were discovered and more information became available we began to realize that we are not the center of the universe, that we are actually a rather small and insignificant star system in a rather common spiral galaxy, one of literally uncounted billions in our universe, all circling around their own individual center of gravity.
-Ordinary, normal, common... what a shot to the human ego that is when you think about it.
-Even if there was only one star system like ours in each galaxy what does that say for the number of ‘other earths’ out there?
+As time passed and more information became available we began to realize that we are not the center of the universe, that we are actually a rather small and insignificant star system in a rather common spiral galaxy, one of literally uncounted billions in our universe, all circling around their own individual center of gravity.
+Ordinary, normal, common - what a shot to the human ego that is when you think about it.
 So not only are we not the center of the universe, but we are not even that unique either.
 We are not even the center of our own Galaxy, which is fortunate considering a black hole is.
 There could literally be millions of worlds like ours, going through the same cycle of life as this one is.
-Routine eh?
-Nothing all that special when you think about it really and this seems to be what we learn with each passing astronomical discovery.
-That we simply are not that important in the big picture.
-So much for being the center of the universe.

 Are we still basically too primitive for alien contact?

 The second group are UFO investigators.
 This group I think can be broken into two sub-groups.
 The first group are legitimate UFO investigators.
-By that I mean they are not necessarily hooked up to the ‘must be alien’ explanation either but are willing to consider it.
-They are generally more complete in their investigations, barring refusals for information from governments involved and that sort of thing.
-When presented with reasonable proof of a non alien explanation, they are generally accepting of it and move onto the next case.
-These guys are responsible for clearing up all kinds of bogus UFO claims as well as shedding some light on the legitimate claims, such as the Shag Harbor incident in Nova Scotia in the 1960s.
+By that I mean when presented with reasonable proof of a non alien explanation, they are generally accept it and move onto the next case.
+These guys are responsible for clearing up many bogus UFO claims as well as shedding light on legitimate claims, such as the Shag Harbor incident in Nova Scotia in the 1960s.

 The third group are the flat out deniers.
-These ones go for the ‘never aliens no matter what’ argument at every turn.
-They are the debunkers but that is NOT to say that all debunkers are flat out deniers.
-These people have closed minds in my opinion.
+They go for the ‘never aliens no matter what’ argument.
+They are the debunkers but that is not to say that all debunkers are flat out deniers.
 They will accept even the most illogical of explanations if it means ‘no aliens’.
-This group’s existence relates back, in my opinion, directly to the fact that at one time we considered ourselves to be the center of the universe made in God’s own image and acknowledging the mere possible existence of intelligent alien life would make that entire belief system illogical.
 Denying something flat out is often a form of resistance to change.
-I believe we call it ‘living in denial’ .
-This group represents the human ego’s desire to never let go of the idea that we are the center of the universe, the height of evolutionary creation.
-Each astrological discovery reminds a human how small they really are and how the universe is not focused on them.
+This group represents the human ego’s desire to never let go of the idea that we are the center of the universe.
+Each astrological discovery reminds a human how small they really are.
 As an ant is to us, so we are to the universe.
 Are we prepared to accept that?

 Do you believe in alien life?